 Please send all nominations, inquiries, and applications (cv and letter of interest), in confidence, to:

 Lareese Hall, Senior Associate

 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, The University of the Arts publishes its Annual Safety Report at the following link for your reference: http://www.uarts.edu/about/campus-crime-fire-reports

 THE UNIVERSITY OF THE ARTS IS AN EQUAL OPPORTUNITY EMPLOYER

-Title IX Statement: The University of the Arts prohibits discrimination on the basis of sex in its programs and activities, including admission and employment, in accordance with Title IX of the Education The University of the Arts, Dean, School of Film Page 4 Amendments of 1972.
+Title IX Statement: The University of the Arts prohibits discrimination on the basis of sex in its programs and activities, including admission and employment, in accordance with Title IX of the Education Amendments of 1972.
 The Director for Title IX, Equity and Compliance is responsible for overseeing compliance with Title IX and other civil rights laws and regulations.
-To contact the Director for Title IX, email firstname.lastname@example.org, call 215-717-6362, or visit The University of the Arts, 320 S. Broad St., Philadelphia, Pa.
-19102, Room 302.
+To contact the Director for Title IX, e-mail email@example.com, call 215-717-6362, or visit The University of the Arts, 320 S. Broad St., Philadelphia, Pa.
+19102, and Room 302.
 To learn more about the University's Title IX policy and response to sex discrimination, including sexual harassment and sexual violence, please visit www.uarts.edu/titleix.
 Inquiries may also be directed to the Federal agency responsible for enforcing Title IX, the U.S. Department of Education Office for Civil Rights.